ai-atoms/Lammps-MiLaDy/README.md

    If you have doubts: write us.
 We are happy to help you !!!!

 6. Compile your `Lammps` (e.g. using traditional `make mpi`).
-7. To test your `Lammps-MiLady`, run the examples provided in `Examples` of this repositiry
+7. To test your `Lammps-MiLady`, run the examples provided in `Examples` of this repository